alii16/geofencing-app/README.md

 1.  **Clone the repository:**
     ```bash
-    git clone [https://github.com/YOUR_USERNAME/YOUR_REPOSITORY.git](https://github.com/YOUR_USERNAME/YOUR_REPOSITORY.git) # Replace with your actual repository URL
+    git clone [https://github.com/alii16/geofencing-app.git](https://github.com/alii16/geofencing-app.git) # Replace with your actual repository URL
-    cd geofence-web-app # Or the name of your cloned directory
+    cd geofence-app # Or the name of your cloned directory
     ```

 2.  **Serve Locally:**